top of page

 Hafnarfjördur

-64°04.14 N 21°58.36 W
+64°04.14 N 21°58.36 W (Location on Google maps)

-Just as Iceland is covered with ice, Hafnarfjörður is a port (Hafnarfjörður = fjord port).
-The town has a proud heritage as an excellent natural harbour since the 1300s.
 The long-established Sailing Club, Þytur, is located here.
 The club welcomes cruising boats to its moorings and pontoons, and has often hosted wintering boats for long periods.
 The location is exceptionally well protected.

 Þytur sailing club

 The Þytur sailing club, established in the 1970s, is the town’s leading sailing club and is very active.
 There are many members ready to welcome you.
 The club organises keelboat racing, dinghy training and kayaking.
+The club is run by volunteers so we have no staff and no regular opening hours.

 Facilities

-Looking south, the club’s pontoon is on the left in Hafnarfjördur harbour.
-Beware there is 1.30m at high low tide on the East end of the pontoon.
-The place is reserved for shallow draught boats.
 The pontoons are equipped with 230V electricity and running water all year round.
 There arealso moorings on buoys.
 Gas is available from local petrol stations, the nearest one being about 1 km from the club.
 Around the harbour there is a petrol station which supplies petrol and diesel (cans required).
 For the boat, arrangements can be made with the club to fill up with diesel at the pumps afloat.
 Payment in cash.

 The club provides its own sanitary facilities, showers, a washing machine, tumble dryer and drying racks in a heated room.
 You can also dry and store your sails and other equipment in the hangar, use the large meeting room or the kitchen.